bndeepankan/Expense_Tracker/README.md

 4. Delete a expense from the Mongodb.

-5. User authrization support is provided.
+5. User authorization support is provided.

 ## Development Server